fschuhi/rob-burbea-expert/README.md

 ```

 **Features:**
+- **Dynamic Model Selection**: Switch between any Ollama model on the fly—no restart required.
 - **Reranker-Powered**: Distinguishes subtle concepts (e.g., "First Jhana" vs. "Third Jhana").
 - **Live Streaming**: Watch the answer type out in real-time.
 - **Granular Status**: See exactly what the engine is doing ("Retrieval...", "First Token...").